awsdocs/aws-freertos-docs/doc_source/ota-cli-workflow.md

 					<your-thing-name> --execution-number <your-job-execution-number --no-force
 ```

-As with the delete\-job CLI command, you can pass the `--force` parameter to the delete\-job\-execution to force the deletion of an execution job execution\.
+As with the delete\-job CLI command, you can pass the `--force` parameter to the delete\-job\-execution to force the deletion of a job execution\.
 For more information , see [DeleteJobExecution API](https://docs.aws.amazon.com/iot/latest/apireference/API_DeleteJobExecution.html)\.

 **Note**
 Deleting a job execution with a status of IN\_PROGRESS interrupts any job executions that are IN\_PROGRESS on your devices and can result in a device being left in a nondeterministic state\.
-Make sure that each device executing a job that has been deleted is able to recover to a known state\.
+Make sure that each device executing a job that has been deleted can recover to a known state\.

 For more information about using the OTA update demo application, see [Over\-the\-Air Updates Demo Application](ota-demo.md)\.